 Earning British Airways Avios

 The easiest way to begin earning Avios is to sign up for a co-branded British Airways credit card such as the British Airways Visa Signature® Card.
-Doing so will currently net you 50,000 Avios after spending only $2,000 within three months of account opening.
+Doing so will currently net you a huge haul of avios after meeting a modest minimum spending requirement.

 The American AAdvantage frequent flyer program is one of the largest and most popular frequent flyer programs in the world.
 As part of the Oneworld® alliance, American partners with several different airlines to transport passengers to over 1,000 destinations all over the planet.